Rokasl/CS408_project/report/source/15_chapter_8.md

 * Increase compiler efficiency by updating pattern matching procedures to building a tree of switches described in "Functional Programming and Computer Architecture" [@Tree-switching];
 * Improve building procedures;
-* Further optimize compiler and abstract machine.
+* Further optimize compiler and abstract machine;
+* Improve abstract machine's component for printing the output.